We are blessed to have faithful Board members who support the mission of St. Gianna’s Center for Women’s Health and FertilityCare™.

 Carlos Lamoutte, MD is board certified in Obstetrics and Gynecology, with over 24 years of experience.
 He received his medical degree from Lousiana State School of Medicine in New Orleans and completed his residency at the Medical University of South Carolina.
 Dr. Lamoutte is a Creighton Model FertilityCare Medical Consultant and uses NaProTechnology to help his patients restore their gynecological health.
 He practices with BayCare Medical Group in Plant City, Florida.

-Diane Kledzik is a native of Largo, FL and in her 22nd year at the Diocese of St. Petersburg, currently serving as the Director for Marriage and Family Life.
-Her prior ministry work consists of serving as the Diocesan Leader for Evangelization for 20 years and in Youth Ministry on the parish and diocesan levels for 14 years.
+Diane Kledzik is a native of Largo, FL and currently serves as the Director for Marriage and Family Life for the Diocese of St. Petersburg.
+Her prior ministry work consists of serving as the Diocesan Director for Evangelization and Small Christian Communities and has worked in parishes and on the diocesan level in Youth Ministry.
 Diane has a Certificate in Advanced Studies in Ministry from the Center for Ministry Development and holds an MA in Pastoral Ministry from St. Thomas University in Miami, FL.
-She has served her parish of St. Patrick in Largo as catechist on the Infant Baptism Team for over 18 years and is a member of the Youth Ministry Core Team.
-Nationally, Diane serves on the National Strong Catholic Families Team and is a Board Member of the North American Forum for Small Christian Communities.
-She has been married to Geof for 27 years and they are parents to 2 young adult sons.
+She has served her parish of St. Patrick in Largo as catechist on the Infant Baptism Team, member of the Youth Ministry Core Team, and assists in coordinating Small Christian Communities.

 Sr. Pat Shirley, OSF, has been a Franciscan Sister of Allegany for over 50 years and is serving as Health Care Coordinator for her Community, the Franciscan Sisters of Allegany.
 Sr. Pat spent the first 20 years of her ministry teaching in Florida and Jamaica.
 For the next 26 years, she worked as a chaplain and administrator in hospitals located in St. Petersburg and Tampa, FL.